Skip to main content

 An important lesson learned from the dosage probation pilot sites is that dosage probation is most effectively implemented as a probation-wide model of adult supervision for people with a moderate or higher likelihood of recidivism.

-In other words, everyone on probation meeting those criteria, regardless of their eligibility for early discharge, should receive effective intervention and supervision according to the dosage probation model.
+In other words, everyone on probation meeting those criteria, regardless of their eligibility for early discharge, should receive effective intervention and supervision according to the evidence-based practices on which the dosage probation model is built.
 Likewise, all adult probation supervision agents should deliver effective case management and intervention according to the dosage probation model, regardless of their caseload.

 Establishing dosage-specific caseloads or units in the pilot sites had several unintended consequences: